openenergymonitor/learn/view/electricity-monitoring/pulse-counting/introduction-to-pulse-counting.md

 _Figure 1_

 Figure 1 illustrates a pulse output.
 The pulse width T_high varies depending on the meter.
 Some pulse output meters allow T_high to be set.
 T_high remains constant during operation.
 For the A100c meter T_high is 50ms.
-The time between the pulses T_low is what indicates the power measured by the meter.
+The time between the pulses T_low varies according to the pulse rate.
+It is the pulse *rate*, 1/T, that indicates the power measured by the meter.

 **Calculating Energy**
 For the A100c meter, each pulse represents 1/1000th of a kWh, i.e. 1 Wh, of energy passing through the meter.